arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 # The Center of RAG Security Is the Context Layer

 RAG is one word, but the implementations vary wildly.
 Some teams start with dense retrieval; others go hybrid.
-Then come reranking, filtering, summarization, and prompt templates.
-Some even move toward graph-style flows that decide *which evidence to fetch, when*.
+Then come reranking, filtering, summarisation, and prompt templates.
+Some even move towards graph-style flows that decide *which evidence to fetch, when*.

 So when the topic turns to security, a question comes first: